Package 'birdscanR'

 # Open the connection with the database

-timeBinsTable = getTimeBinsTable(dbConnection, dbDriverChar)
+timeBinsTable = getTimeBinsTable(dbConnection)

 ## End(Not run)